 (6) Care provided solely to children who are enrolled in a secondary programme is excluded from the application of section 4(1) of the Act.

+[Regulation 4 amended in Gazette 26 Feb 2008 p.
+659.]

 5. Operator of creche facility to display notice

 (1) In this regulation —

-“creche facility” means a facility for the provision of care to which regulation 4(2) applies.
+creche facility means a facility for the provision of care to which regulation 4(2) applies.

 (2) A person who operates a creche facility must ensure that a notice in accordance with subregulation (3) is displayed in a prominent position at or near the entrance to the place where the creche facility is operated.